Respecting human rights

 “Minkatsu” Diversity Project

 In 2014, we launched the “Minkatsu” diversity project for the purpose of creating a work environment in which each and every employee can feel a sense of fulfillment from work and play an active role by fully demonstrating his/her ability.
-As part of the “Minkatsu” diversity project, we are working to increase the proportion of female employees and female leaders*.
+As part of the “Minkatsu” diversity project, we are working to increase the proportion of female employees and female leaders* in Japan.

 ※Female leaders: Subsectional chief equivalent to or above section and highly skilled professionals